dongqui/pairFairy/README.md

 If you are spending your time to make unique pairs in pain, ask Pair Fairy to help out!
 It’s gonna give you all pairs needed.

 ## Usage
-Just write the names with space which separate each person in input box and YELL “ Pair Fairy !!!!”
+Just write the names with space which separates each person in input box and YELL “ Pair Fairy !!!!”
 <br>Ex) Tonny Frank Justine
 <br>That’s it.